A variant of the discrete Burgers equation derived from the correlated random walk and its ultradiscretization: Concluding remarks

 \section{Concluding remarks}

-In this paper, we focus on the correlated random walk, which is a kind of generalization of the random walks, and we derive the related discrete and ultradiscrete equations and cellular automata.
-The integrability of the conventional diffusion equation and the Burgers equation has already been studied, but that of our resulting equations has not yet been discussed, which will be a subject for a future work.
+In this paper, we focus on the correlated random walk, which is a kind of generalization of the random walks, and we derive the discrete and ultradiscrete diffusion and Burgers equations and its corresponfing cellular automata.
+Thanks to the correlated random walk, our correlated Burgers cellular automata, the traffic flow model, behaves depending on the current and previous states.
 There are many studies on traffic flow models based on Burgers cellular automata and its extensions, as mentioned in Section 1.
 To the best of our knowledge, however, no studies have derived cellular automata model through a generalization of the random walk, which makes our present approach a highly original one.
-Consequently, we obtained an unexpected result, that is, a new traffic flow model with functions that control the traffic flow.
 In the study of the traffic flow model, it is important to analyze the fundamental diagram, and specifically, to identify the phase transition points.
-Our Conjecture \ref{conj} seems to be correct from an experimental point of view.
-But the mathematical proof of the conjecture still remains for a future work.
+We derive the fundermental diagram of the correlated Burgers cellular automata under the assumption of the convergence of dynamics.
+One of our future wors is to prove the convergence using the ultradiscrete correlated Burgers equation.
+The integrability of the conventional diffusion equation and the Burgers equation has already been studied, but that of our resulting equations has not yet been fully discussed, which will be another subject for a future work.
+A topic in continuous limit of the discrete correlated diffusion and discrete correlated Burgers will be written in a separate paper.